-The Vegetation Management department at NOVEC currently contracts with PITTMAN, Inc. to apply herbicides on our rights of way to prevent the re-growth of woody brush and trees which have been previously removed, or to slow the growth of existing yard trees.
+The Vegetation Management department at NOVEC currently contracts with Superior Forestry Service, Inc. to apply herbicides on our rights of way to prevent the re-growth of woody brush and trees which have been previously removed, or to slow the growth of existing yard trees.

 The stumps of trees which were cut down individually are treated with a Garlon/Stalker mix.
 This chemical is tinted blue for visibility of application and prevents a new tree from growing from the stump.
 This herbicide is used after large trees are removed and is only noticeable by the blue tinted stump.
 Crews from Lewis Tree Service, Inc. also apply this herbicide combination to the stumps of trees they remove.